andresheredia1/HyBayesCal-pckg/README.md

 ### Steps to Run Telemac Simulation
+1. Since the package runs iteratively several Telemac simulations, you must ensure that Telemac is installed in your computer and properly running.
+For installation instructions, refer to [Telemac](https://opentelemac.org/index.php/installation).
+It is important to test one simulation from */home/......../......./telemac-mascaret/examples/telemac2d/* in your telemac folder.
+2. Once you have checked that Telemac runs properly in your system, set all the necessary user input parameters in the input parameters excel file located in the folder called: **use-case-xlsx**.
+Consider the comments in the HINT column.
+Remember that only the aboved mentioned parameters shown in [use-case-xlsx folder](#use-case-xlsx) are necessary to run the code at this point.
+3. Go into **env-scripts** folder and modify the paths of the bash .sh files as mentioned above.
   * To run Telemac simulations, ensure that Telemac is installed.
 For installation instructions, refer to [Telemac](https://opentelemac.org/index.php/installation).
   * To run multiple Telemac simulations, follow these steps:
     * Update `config.py` as mentioned above.